DW256/dw256.github.io/content/projects/treeky-dns.md

 ![Overview](/assets/images/tdns/overview.jpg "Overview")

 ### What I Did
-Contributed to the development and enhancement of game features, focusing on smooth gameplay and engaging content.
-Key contributions include:
+Enhanced gameplay and player experience through development of key systems and features, including:
-- Quality-of-Life Improvements (QoL)
+- Implemented Quality-of-Life improvements to streamline player interactions
-- Ad Integration
-- Partial Localization
-- Bug Fixing
-- Event Development
-- Grid System Optimization
-- Character Skill Prototyping and Implementation
+- Integrated ads and partial localization to broaden reach and monetization
+- Fixed critical bugs and optimized grid systems for smoother performance
+- Developed in-game events and prototyped character skills to increase engagement